 Julia is a fourth year PhD student in the Toxicology Program within the Graduate School.
 She is from Lancaster, Pennsylvania and received her B.S. in Forensic Science from Penn State in 2014.
 Her research focuses on the function and mechanism of the USP24 gene in Parkinson’s disease.
 She is looking forward to working with the other USGA senators in the upcoming school year.

-Vanessa Gonzalez (Primary)
+Vanessa Gonzalez (Alternate)